jaydeepdholakia/Tanmay-Bhat-Auto-Video-Liker/README.md

-# Tanmay-Bhat-Auto-Video-Liker
+# Tanmay's Video Liker System
-A bot which likes all the videos of the bot army leader "Tanmay Bhat"
+A bot which likes all the videos of the bot army leader "Tanmay Bhat".

 ## How to use it:
 If you just want to download and run it without any technical details then just download the zip file here named Bot OP and extract it.
 Once extracted, just go and run the file named "Bot OP.exe" and you will be good to go.